Kobe Bryant: Sexual assault case

 In the summer of 2003, the sheriff's office of Eagle, Colorado, arrested Bryant in connection with an investigation of a sexual assault complaint filed by a 19-year-old hotel employee.
 Bryant had checked into The Lodge and Spa at Cordillera in Eagle County in advance of undergoing knee surgery nearby.
-The accuser stated that Bryant raped her in his hotel room the night before Bryant was to have the procedure.
+The accuser stated that Bryant raped her in his hotel room the night before he was to have the procedure.
 Bryant admitted to an adulterous sexual encounter with his accuser but denied her sexual assault allegation.
+Bryant was charged on June 18, 2003.

-The accusation tarnished Bryant's reputation, and the public's perception of him plummeted; his endorsement contracts with McDonald's and Nutella were terminated.
+The accusation had a negative impact on Bryant's reputation, and the public's perception of him plummeted; his endorsement contracts with McDonald's and Nutella were terminated.
 Sales for Bryant's replica jersey fell significantly.
 In September 2004, the assault case was dropped by prosecutors after the accuser decided not to testify at the trial.
 Afterward, Bryant agreed to apologize to her for the incident, including his public mea culpa: "Although I truly believe this encounter between us was consensual, I recognize now that she did not and does not view this incident the same way I did.
 After months of reviewing discovery, listening to her attorney, and even her testimony in person, I now understand how she feels that she did not consent to this encounter."
 The accuser filed a separate lawsuit against Bryant, which the two sides settled privately.

 Endorsements

-Before starting the 1996–97 season, Bryant signed a six-year contract with Adidas that was worth approximately $48 million.
+Before starting the 1996–97 season, Bryant signed a six-year contract with Adidas worth approximately $48 million.
 His first signature shoe was the Equipment KB 8.
 Bryant's other, earlier endorsements included deals with The Coca-Cola Company to endorse their Sprite soft drink, appearing in advertisements for McDonald's, promoting Spalding's new NBA Infusion Ball, Upper Deck, Italian chocolate company Ferrero SpA's brand Nutella, Russell Corporation, and appearing on his own series of video games by Nintendo.
-Many companies like McDonald's and Ferrero SpA terminated his contracts when rape allegations against him became public.
-A notable exception was Nike, Inc., who had signed him to a five-year, $40–45 million contract just before the incident.
-However, they refused to use his image or market a new shoe of his for the year but eventually did start promoting Bryant once his image recovered two years later.
-He has since resumed endorsement deals with The Coca-Cola Company, through their subsidiary Energy Brands, to promote their Vitamin Water brand of drinks.
-Bryant was also the cover athlete for NBA '07: Featuring the Life Vol. 2 and appeared in commercials for the video games Guitar Hero World Tour (with Tony Hawk, Michael Phelps, and Alex Rodriguez) in 2008 and Call of Duty: Black Ops (alongside Jimmy Kimmel) in 2010.
+Many companies like McDonald's and Ferrero SpA terminated Bryant's contracts when rape allegations against him became public.
+A notable exception was Nike, Inc., who had signed Bryant to a five-year, $40–45 million contract just before the incident.
+They refused to use his image or market a new shoe of his for the year, but started promoting Bryant two years later, when his image had recovered.
+Bryant also resumed endorsement deals with The Coca-Cola Company, through their subsidiary Energy Brands, to promote their Vitamin Water brand of drinks.
+He was also the cover athlete for NBA '07: Featuring the Life Vol. 2 and appeared in commercials for the video games Guitar Hero World Tour (with Tony Hawk, Michael Phelps, and Alex Rodriguez) in 2008 and Call of Duty: Black Ops (alongside Jimmy Kimmel) in 2010.